 Racial Equity in Arts Funding Workshops

-GIA’s Racial Equity in Arts Funding workshops have been designed to help participants recognize that cultural funding is a system that has been historically racialized like so many societal systems and to help guide our approaches to re-designing cultural funding as an anti-racist system.
+GIA’s Racial Equity workshops have been designed to help participants recognize that cultural funding is a system that has been historically racialized like so many societal systems and to help guide our approaches to re-designing cultural funding as an anti-racist system.

-The GIA Racial Equity in Arts Funding workshop includes information on the history of racialization in the United States, the history of cultural funding, and real-world stories of success and examples of racial equity funding, strategies, and resources you may bring with you back to your organizations.
+The GIA Racial Equity in Arts Funding workshop is grounding and includes information on the history of racialization in the United States, the history of cultural funding, and real-world stories of success and examples of racial equity funding, strategies, and resources you may bring with you back to your organizations.

-Workshop participants in cities like Detroit; Cleveland; Seattle; Trenton, NJ; and Boston, MA; have expressed that what they learned from the workshop will be useful to their work.
+Workshop participants in cities like Detroit; Cleveland; Seattle; Trenton, NJ; and Boston, MA; have shared with us that what is learned through these workshops will be highly instructive and useful to their work moving forward.
 Here are some of their remarks:

 Please contact GIA president Eddie Torres at email@example.com with any questions.

 For further context, we have included some of GIA’s racial equity content below: